nusrobomaster/Dart-FYP/docs/Z Dart Robot - Electrical & Software.md

 ### 7.2.4 Module Testing and Code Development

 After selecting the required components, each part was implemented and tested with dedicated code to verify correct operation before system integration.
-You can view the [testing videos](https://www.youtube.com/playlist?list=PLNnqZhGC3D1AK7iFgLpn61OiXpmc4Bh3g) here.
+Code used to test each component is available in the ASI-403 repository, linked at the top-right corner of the page while the [testing videos](https://www.youtube.com/playlist?list=PLNnqZhGC3D1AK7iFgLpn61OiXpmc4Bh3g) can be viewed.

 <div style="width:600px; margin:auto;">
 <table style="width:60%; font-size:0.8rem;">